ja7ude/tinyFSK/README.md

 TinyFsk.fsk for MMTTY

-Directory bcc contains the source codes of tinyFSK.FSK.
+Directory "bcc" contains the source codes of tinyFSK.FSK.
+You need Borland C++ builder 5.0 to build tinyFSK.fsk.
+Borland C++ builder 5.0 deprecated long long time ago.
+I am not sure it is still available.

-Directory arduino has the arduino code just for reference.
+Directory "arduino" has the arduino project only for reference.

 //Copyright+LGPL